 The Health Inequalities Dashboard provides information to monitor progress on reducing inequalities within England.
-It presents measures of inequality for 18 key indicators, each drawn from the Public Health Outcomes Framework.
+It presents measures of inequality for 19 key indicators, the majority drawn from the Public Health Outcomes Framework.
 The dashboard measures trends in each indicator since a baseline period, with longer term data provided where these are available.
-Inequalities are considered across a range of dimensions, including deprivation, ethnic group, sexual orientation and employment status.

 Access the Health Inequalities Dashboard here